 Sustainability of project outcomes is guaranteed by the principle of capacity development and technology transfer to ensure continuity beyond the life span supported by innovative intervention actions for addressing any challenges that may arise.
 The project design has a provision for the setting up and training of project committees.
 One of the roles of the committees is to ensure that project activities are implemented, project infrastructure is looked after and maintained; as well as ensuring constant communication between the project, local leadership technical support services.
 In the long term, the project committee will continue to lead project members and ensure the long-term sustainability of the project.
+Each community will have a project constitution that will outline agreed do's and don'ts of the project.
 Inherent in the constitution is a commitment that the beneficiaries take on full ownership of the project and related costs and benefits.
 The project will also develop manuals that communities will constantly refer to even after the project cycle has ended.
 The manuals will be as detailed as possible and will be translated to local languages to make them understood better.
 Manuals will be for the technical information as well as for care and maintenance of project infrastructure.
 The involvement and participation of the targeted local communities in program actions help to create buy-in as communities realise the socioeconomic benefits they would derive from the project.